The Jibbon Beach Loop Track is an easy walking trail in Bundeena, looping past Jibbon Head, Port Hacking Point, and Shelley Beach.

 In Royal National Park, follow Bundeena Drive all the way to Bundeena, where limited street parking is available.

-Parking anywhere in the town centre is close enough to the start of the walk, located at the western end of Jibbon Beach (see map location).
+Parking anywhere in the town centre is close enough to the start of the walk, located at the western end of Jibbon Beach.
+However, if you want to be as close as possible, try to park along Neil Street or Loftus Street.

-If you park in Bundeena, you can avoid the $12 entry fee required for parking within the National Park, as the town sits outside the park’s boundaries.
+Parking in Bundeena means you don’t need to pay the $12 entry fee required for parking within the National Park, as the town sits outside the park’s boundaries.

 Alternatively, you can catch a train to Cronulla and then take a ferry to Bundeena.
 Be sure to check the ferry timetable for details and prices, as this is a private service and does not accept Opal cards.